s2t2/tweet-analysis-2020/README.md

 The tweets are stored in a Google BigQuery database, so we'll need BigQuery credentials to access the data.
 From the [Google Cloud console](https://console.cloud.google.com/), enable the BigQuery API, then generate and download the corresponding service account credentials.
 Move them into the root directory of this repo as "credentials.json", and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable accordingly (see environment variable setup below).

-#### Google Cloud Storage
+### Google Cloud Storage

 The network graph objects are so large that trying to construct them on a laptop is not feasible due to memory constraints.
 So we need to run various graph construction scripts on a larger remote server.
 Storage on Heroku servers is ephemeral, so we'll save the files to a Google Cloud Storage bucket instead.
 Create a new bucket or gain access to an existing bucket, and set the `GCS_BUCKET_NAME` environment variable accordingly (see environment variable setup below).

 FYI: in the bucket, there will also exist some temporary tables used by BigQuery during batch job performances, so we're namespacing the storage of graph data under "storage/data", with the thinking that the "storage/data" path can mirror the local "data" and/or "test/data" dirs in this repo.

+### SendGrid Emails

+The app will run scripts that take a long time.
+To have those scripts send emails when they are done, first obtain a [SendGrid API Key](https://app.sendgrid.com/settings/api_keys), then set it as an environment variable (see environment variable setup below).

-### Local Database Setup
+### Local Database

-We'll be downloading some of the data from BigQuery to a local database, for faster processing.
-So first create a local PostgreSQL database called "impeachment_analysis", then set the `DATABASE_URL` environment variable accordingly (see environment variable setup below).
+To download some of the data from BigQuery into a local database, first create a local PostgreSQL database called "impeachment_analysis", then set the `DATABASE_URL` environment variable accordingly (see environment variable setup below).

 ### Environment Variables